-1.7 Antibiotics as allergens
+1.5 Antibiotics as allergens

 APVMA assesses the potential allergenicity of antibiotic residues in food commodities.
-While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the -lactam antibiotics.
-For this reason -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.
+While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the β -lactam antibiotics.
+For this reason β -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.

-Avilamycin belongs to the orthosmycin group of antibiotics and not to the -lactam group of antibiotics.
-Therefore, allergic reactions to the residues of avilamycin in pig meat and/or offal are not expected to occur.
-However, FSANZ recognises that the proposed MRLs for avilamycin may be of concern to some of our stakeholders.
-FSANZ requested submissions on the data on the occurrence of allergic reactions to residues of avilamycin in pig meat and offal.
-No submissions were received addressing this matter.
+Sulphaquinoxaline belongs to the sulphonamide group of antibiotics and not to the β -lactam group of antibiotics.
+Therefore, allergic reactions to the residues of sulphaquinoxaline in poultry meat and/or offal are not expected to occur.